-14. Recommend continued financial and program support of CCI in an effort to enhance the sales of U.S. cotton, while continuing to review ACSA's financial commitments on an annual basis and urge robust participation from members to ensure CCI promotional activities fairly feature ACSA members in all activities;
+15. Recommend continued financial and program support of CCI in an effort to enhance the sales of U.S. cotton, while continuing to review ACSA's financial commitments on an annual basis and urge robust participation from members to ensure CCI promotional activities fairly feature ACSA members in all activities;

-15. Strongly urge that CCI, Better Cotton Initiative (BCI), U.S. Cotton Trust Protocol, and Supima continue to closely monitor all recognized associations' default lists and consult immediately with ACSA concerning any mills that may appear on such lists and are being considered for trade team participation sponsored by CCI;
+16. Strongly urge that CCI, Better Cotton Initiative, U.S. Cotton Trust Protocol, Supima, and other sustainability programs closely monitor all recognized associations' default lists and consult immediately with ACSA concerning any mills that may appear on such lists and are being considered for trade team participation sponsored by CCI;

-16. Urge the continuation of open communications with CI and CCI to ensure that information provided to foreign buyers is consistent with the customs and practices of U.S. exporters and that they refrain from making recommendations that contradict the contract terms agreed upon by buyer and seller, and further recommend that CCI advise foreign buyers / sellers, of their legal rights to sell on type and/or to sell on universal description against the arbitration clause specified in their contracts and to further communications with CI in reference to their EFS Program and use of such programs by the membership of ACSA in selling U.S. cotton to export markets;
+17. Urge the continuation of open communications with CI and CCI to ensure that information provided to foreign buyers is consistent with the customs and practices of U.S. exporters and that they refrain from making recommendations that contradict the contract terms agreed upon by buyer and seller; further, recommend CCI advise foreign buyers / sellers, of their legal rights to sell on type and / or to sell on universal description against the arbitration clause specified in their contracts and to further communications with CI in reference to their Engineered Fiber Selection Program and use of such programs by the membership of ACSA in selling U.S. cotton to export markets;